z4f1r0v/zafirov.me/content/posts/challenges.md

 If 2016 was a year of changes then 2017 was that and some more, so I name the last 12 months - a year of challenges.

 First - work related challenges.
 I am software engineer.
-In my profession to be on the top of your technical game you need to posses one quality.
+In my profession to be on the top of your technical game you need to possess one quality.
 Just one!
 And that's _curiosity_.
 That translates to constant reading, learning, tinkering, discussing - being (self-)aware.
 But if you want to go beyond that to a more _communicative_ position you need a whole different assortment of skills.
 I'm talking about the infamous _soft skills_.